 The Brantford & Area Sports Hall of Recognition is located at the Wayne Gretzky Sports Centre, a recreational centre that is owned and operated by the City of Brantford.
-The museum is overseen by City staff that work out of the Gretzky Centre.
+The museum is managed and operated by City staff that work out of the Gretzky Centre.
 There is no programming, as the professionally designed exhibits are self-guided and interactive.
 Visitation is very high as the museum is in a high traffic area - the Gretzky Centre welcomes thousands of visitors each year.
 An unincorporated committee operates under Terms of Reference approved by the City of Brantford, and is responsible for fundraising and inductions.
 There are no major sustainability issues for the Brantford & Area Sports Hall of Recognition based on current operations.

-- Structure of reporting to the City of Brantford - Staffing and maintenance performed by the City of Brantford - Strong asset base of artefacts - Support of volunteer committee for inductions and fundraising - High traffic location with a very high attendance
+- Structure of reporting to the City of Brantford - Staffing and maintenance performed by the City of Brantford - Strong asset base of artefacts - Support of volunteer committee for inductions and fundraising - Operating budget support from the City of Brantford - Facility owned and maintained by the City of Brantford - · High traffic location with a very high attendance

-• Reliance on the volunteer committee
+Reliance on the volunteer committee for fundraising efforts